ShreyT-hash/Grocery-Tracker/README.md

 they are perishable.
 - As a user, I want to be able to see how many perishable items I have in my fridge after inputting all the groceries that I bought.
+- As a user, I want to be able to save the grocery items that I have purchased and their attributes to a text file.
+- As a user, I want to be able to load the grocery items that I previously saved into my current pantry upon starting the program.